26 Common Barriers to Running for Office

 What if I have financial debt?

 If you are in debt, that shouldn’t stop you from considering running for office.
-Take gubernatorial candidate, Stacey Abrams, for instance.
+Take gubernatorial candidate Stacey Abrams, for instance.
 Writing for Fortune Magazine, Stacey Abrams shares, “I am in debt, but I am not alone.
 Debt is a millstone that weighs down more than three-quarters of Americans.
 It can determine whether we are able to run for office, to launch a business, to quit a job we hate.
 But it should not—and cannot—be a disqualification for ambition.”
-Stacey secured her primary win, making her the first Black woman to become a major-party gubernatorial nominee all while being $200,000 in debt.
-People want to be governed by people like them and being in debt shouldn’t be a barrier to your dreams.
+Stacey secured her primary win, making her the first Black woman to become a major-party gubernatorial nominee while being $200,000 in debt.
+People want to be governed by people like them, and being in debt shouldn’t be a barrier to your dreams.

 I don’t belong to a political party.